Intro

 slower filter mechanism when exporting the tree back out.
 For projects

-with very large history, consider using the josh-filter
+with very large history, consider using the josh-filter mechanism

 outlined above.